Volumes of moduli spaces of hyperbolic surfaces with cone points: Volume of M

-By Theorem~\ref{th:vol} the volume of $\cM^{\text{hyp}}_{1,1}(i\theta)$ is given by evaluation of Mirzakhani's polynomial $V_{1,1}(L)$ at $L=i\theta$.
-In this appendix we derive this volume formula via more elementary differential-geometric methods, by extending the method used by Wolpert \cite{WolKah} in his proof of the cuspidal case.
+The main idea is to extend the method used by Wolpert \cite{WolKah} in his proof of the cuspidal case.
+A derivation of this formula for rational cone angles was given in \cite{NNAWei}.